galaxyproject/SARS-CoV-2/genomics/global_platform/README.md

 ## Continuous analysis of pandemic data with the Galaxy API

 Genome surveillance projects at national levels like COG-UK produce sequencing data for unprecedented numbers of samples.
 To demonstrate that our system can satisfy the analysis needs of such projects, we are performing near real-time analysis of COG-UK sequencing data as it is being submitted to the European Sequence Archive (ENA).
-We set up an [automated analysis system](https://github.com/simonbray/ena-cog-uk-wfs) that runs our ARTIC AV-calling workflow and the reporting workflow programmatically on all new COG-UK ARTIC paired-end data via Galaxy's openly accessible API.
+We set up an [automated analysis system](https://github.com/usegalaxy-eu/ena-cog-uk-wfs) that runs our ARTIC AV-calling workflow and the reporting workflow programmatically on all new COG-UK ARTIC paired-end data via Galaxy's openly accessible API.
 The system also handles data organization into Galaxy histories and exports of resulting datasets.
 The resulting AV information is available through the [CRG Viral Beacon](https://covid19beacon.crg.eu/) project (see below for FTP access).

 <deferredIframe
   src="https://observablehq.com/embed/@spond/sars-cov-2-cog-uk?cell=*" />

 ### Processed COG-UK data

-Results of our analyses are distributed as following datasets:
+Results of our analyses are distributed as:

-- BAM - deduplicated and realigned data.
-Only properly paired read paired with mapping quality of at least 20 are retained.
+- publicly accessible Galaxy histories documenting the complete analysis performed for each sample and providing tabular variant report summaries for analysis batches

-- VCF - variant calls produced with `lofreq` and annotated with `SNPeff`
+  URLs to these histories and the TSV datasets (see below for column designations) are listed in the JSON file [`currently_processed.json`](https://github.com/galaxyproject/SARS-CoV-2/tree/master/data/cog-uk-tracking) containing an up-to-date list of all analyzed datasets.
+Specifically, the tabular variant reports are part of the history listed under `report` in the JSON file and a direct link to a per-sample variant report for each batch can be found under `report` -> `datamonkey_link`.

-- TSV - tab delimited version of VCF files
+- key result files deposited on a publically readable FTP server.
+These files include:

-BAM anv VCF files are available from Viral Beacon ftp server at `ftp://xfer13.crg.eu/` (use FTP client software such as [FileZilla](https://filezilla-project.org/) to access the site).
+  - [BAM](https://samtools.github.io/hts-specs/SAMv1.pdf) - deduplicated and realigned data.
+Only properly paired read paired with mapping quality of at least 20 are retained

-URLs for TSV datasets are listed in the JSON file [`currently_processed.json`](https://github.com/galaxyproject/SARS-CoV-2/tree/master/data/cog-uk-tracking) containing up-to-date list of all analyzed datasets.
-The following tags contain URLs for variant TSV file and consensus sequence:
+  - [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) - variant calls produced with `lofreq` and annotated with `SnpEff`

-- `datamonkey_link` - variants in TSV format
+  - consensus FASTA - consensus sequences for each sample constructed from the called variants, in which a consensus allele is defined by an intra-sample allele frequency of >= 0.75 and in which ambiguous sites with a variant allele reaching an allele frequency between 0.25 and 0.75 are soft-masked.

-- `consensus` - majority rule consensus sequence for this batch of samples
+  Use FTP client software such as [FileZilla](https://filezilla-project.org/) to access this data at `ftp://xfer13.crg.eu/`.

 The TSV has the following structure: